-Chief Durrette comes with over 30 years of law enforcement experience with the Charlottesville Police Department (CPD).
+Major Durrette comes with over 30 years of law enforcement experience with the Charlottesville Police Department (CPD).
 Extensive operational, administrative and executive command experience.
 He has commanded major operations involving world and national dignitaries, as well as large scale events.
-Previously serving as the Assistant Chief of Police with the Charlottesville Police Department.
+Previously serving as the Interim Chief of Police with the Charlottesville Police Department.

 Various Roles & Accomplishments